 As with any job, freelance accounting has both its pros and cons, so let’s take a look at them starting with the pros:

 Choosing the projects you like

 The great benefit of freelancing is you choose what projects to take.
 Even in accounting, there’s a diversity of areas.
-Some people want to spend more time helping managing finances for small startups and individuals, while others get excited about large-scale projects for big enterprises.
+Some people want to spend more time helping manage finances for small startups and individuals, while others get excited about large-scale projects for big enterprises.

 Flexible work hours

 If you don’t feel productive at 9 AM, there’s no need to force yourself to work, as you may shift the schedule to the time when it’s convenient for you.
-That’s probably one of the best things in any freelance opportunity yet equally valid for accountants when you are free to set your own schedule.
+That’s probably one of the best things in any freelance opportunity yet equally valid for accountants when you are free to set your schedule.

 Deciding on the workload and clients